mmis1000/vue-dnd/docs/src/guide/drag-between-container.md

 </style>
 ```

-## Handle the event and update the data in app
+## Handle the event and update the data in the app

 ```html{6,38-56}
 <!-- App.vue -->